To study the ecological adaptations in plants living in xeric and hydric conditions.

-- Have a short span of lifetime so these plants are considered as “false xerophytes.”
+- They have a short lifespan, so these plants are considered "false xerophytes."

-- Commonly found in semi-arid regions and frequently found in locally dry habitats includes sea beaches and sandy soils etc.
+- Commonly found in semi-arid regions and frequently found in locally dry habitats, it includes sea beaches and sandy soils, etc.

-- They save water as gel with the help of water storage tissue cells.
-The Leaves contain spines that reduce transpiration (Ex: Aloe).
+- They save water as gel with the help of water-storage tissue cells.
+The Leaves contain spines that reduce transpiration. e Aloe.

-- Stomata is present on the epidermis of the fleshy stems.
-It remains close during the daytime and open in night-time to absorb CO2.
-(Ex: Cactus).
+- Stomata are present on the epidermis of fleshy stems.
+It remains closed during the daytime and open at night-time to absorb CO2. e.g. Cactus.

-- Have a well-developed root system that penetrates to the surface very deep and is more resistant to high temperature and absorbs a maximum of water.
-(Ex: Cactus).
+- Have a well-developed root system that penetrates the surface intensely, is more resistant to high temperature, and absorbs maximum water. e.g., Cactus.

-- Examples include stem succulents is Cactus and leaf succulents include Agave, Aloe.
+- Examples include stem succulents, Cactus, and leaf succulents, including Agave and Aloe.

-- Generally known as “true – xerophytes” can withstand very high temperatures, without water.
+- Generally known as "true xerophytes," they can withstand very high temperatures without water.

-- The leaves are modified as phyllodes which carry out the photosynthesis (Ex: Acacia melanoxylon)
+- The leaves are modified as phyllodes, which carry out the photosynthesis. e.g., Acacia melanoxylon.

 The adaptations of Hydrophytes include,